-Details Apprenticeship (WBLA) Description of the component The Work Experience is a program that requires an Orientation, Assessment and Employment Plan.
+Table G.AV.
+Work Experies Apprenticeship (WBLA) Details Approximosomp (WBEA) Description of the component The Work Experience is a program that requires an Orientation, Assessment and Employment Plan.
 Work Experience Includes the following trainings Resume Building, Interviewing Skills with a mock interview and finally Job Skill Development training.
-Every participant enrolled in this component is expected to participate a minimum of 5 hours per week.
-This will include a meeting with their provider representative monthly.
-NM has opted not to include a time limit for participation in this program due to apprenticeship programs varying in timeframes.
-Some participants may take longer to become employed, and E&T does not want to set limits as it may discourage participation in the E&T program.

-This component can help participants improve Literacy, math skills, communication skills, organization skills, problem solving skills, teamwork and develop essential work-related skills.E&T providers are required to have their participants enrolled in the Work Experience program below:

-Work Based Learning -Apprenticeships

-Apprenticeships, as defined by the United States Department of Labor (DOL) are industry-driven, high quality career pathways where employers can develop and prepare their future workforce, and individuals can obtain paid work experience, classroom instruction, and a portable, nationally recognized credential.
-Some examples recognized credentials are nursing, medical assistant, and commercial driver's license.
+Every participant enrolled in this component will need to meet with their representative at least once a month.
+Hours will be manually tracked by the provider and placed in case notes through the completion of case management.
+E&T providers are required to have their participants enrolled in any of the Work Experience programs below: Work Activity Work Based Learning -Apprenticeships Work Based Learning -Pre-Apprenticeships Work Based Learning -Internships Work Based Learning -On the Job Training Apprenticeships, as defined by the United States Department of Labor (DOL) are industry-driven, high quality career pathways where employers can develop and prepare their future workforce, and individuals can obtain paid work experience, classroom instruction, and a portable, nationally recognized credential.
+Target population The target population for participation in this component are those that: Are between the ages of 16-59 years old: Age 16-17 years old must be head of household.
+Have not applied for or receiving Temporary Assistance for Needy Families (TANF); Have not applied for or receiving Unemployment Compensation Benefits; and/or Have not applied for or receiving General Assistance, Social Security Income (SSI), Retirement, Survivors, Disability, Insurance (RSDI) Disability or other disability benefits

-This component can help participants improve Literacy, math skills, communication skills, organization skills, problem solving skills, teamwork and develop essential work-related skills.

-Target population

-The target population for participation in this component are those that:

-- ABAWDS

-- Homeless

-- Veterans

-- Students

-- Single parents

-- Underemployed

-- Those that reside in rural areas

-- Those between 16-59 years old: Age 16-17 must be head of household.
-Those who have not applied for or receive TANF, Unemployment benefits, and/or GA, SSI, RSDI Disability or other Disability benefits.

-Criteria for participation

-- Basic reading skills (greater than 6th grade) - Basic writing skills (greater than 6th grade) - Basic mathematics ability (greater than 6th grade) - Basic computer skills

-TBD by employers working with Equus
+Criteria for participation Basic reading skills (greater than 6th grade) Basic writing skills (greater than 6th grade) Basic mathematics ability (greater than 6th grade) Basic computer skills TBD by employers working with The Provider

+Geographic area Statewide

+E&T providers The Provider

+Projected annual participation 5

+Estimated annual component costs \$11,111.54